Cancer Research UK logo.

 Tiredness and breathlessness

-You might feel tired and short of breath if you have a low level of red blood cells (anaemia).
+You might feel tired and short of breath if you have a low level of (anaemia).
 This could happen if your bone marrow becomes crowded by abnormal white blood cells.
 So your bone marrow can’t produce enough red blood cells.
 Red blood cells help to carry oxygen around the body.

 Bleeding or bruising easily